 Choosing Path > Align Selection (Cmd-Shift-A) while exactly one point and one component are selected will align the origin point of the component to the selected node.
 The node keeps its position.
 The origin point is where the baseline crosses the left sidebearing if the italic angle is zero.
-If the component glyph contains an 'origin' anchor, it is used as the origin position instead.
+If the component glyph contains an origin anchor, it is used as the origin position instead.

-9.1.12 Nesting Components
+.1.12 Nesting Components

 Glyphs allows components to be nested.
-For example, the dieresiscomb ($\ddot{\circ}$) can be built from two dotaccentcomb ($\dot{\circ}$) components and also be used as a component in glyphs such as edieresis (\ddot{e}).
+For example, the dieresiscomb ($\ddot{\circ}$) can be built from two dotaccentcomb ($\dot{\circ}$) components and then be used as a component in glyphs such as edieresis (\ddot{e}).

-'top' and 'bottom' anchors propagate from a component to the glyph in which the component is placed.
-For example, consider a glyph E that has a 'bottom' anchor.
-When a composite glyph, like Edieresis (Ë), uses E as a component, it inherits the 'bottom' anchor from the E. That way, bottom marks such as circumflexbelowcomb () can attach to the bottom of Edieresis, even though it itself does not contain a 'bottom' anchor.
+top and bottom anchors propagate from a component to the glyph in which the component is placed.
+For example, consider a glyph E that has a bottom anchor.
+When a composite glyph, like Edieresis (Ë), uses E as a component, it inherits the bottom anchor from the E. That way, bottom marks such as circumflexbelowcomb () can attach to the bottom of Edieresis, even though it itself does not contain a bottom anchor.
 Propagated anchors are overwritten by anchors in the composite glyph.
-Continuing the example, if the Edieresis glyph had its own 'bottom' anchor, then that would overwrite the 'bottom' anchor of the E component.
+Continuing the example, if the Edieresis glyph had its own bottom anchor, then that would overwrite the bottom anchor of the E component.